 Community

-Your community questions answered
+Your community-building questions answered

 I was invited to speak on Jam’s podcast, “Building Jam” after meeting Jam’s CEO, Dani Grant during my recent trip to San Francisco.
 It will come as no surprise that what I talked about was the power of community in start-ups.